To main content

 General requirements

-• Most security efforts are to be carried out at department and unit level and in maintenance objects in accordance with current regulations.
+• Most security efforts are to be carried out at department and unit level, i.e. with those who most closely handle the information.

 • The assignment and removal of access control is to follow established guidelines.
 Users may only have the authorisations required for their working duties.